Test Your Water for These Four Important Things

 This measures the amount of alkaline substances in your water.
 This is important because it helps keep your pH level neutral.
 If your total alkalinity is either too high or too low, it can cause your pH levels to fluctuate.

 You don’t want your total alkalinity to be too low because swimmers will incur eye irritation, and your water will most likely not be clear.
-In addition, you will end up with problems on the metal parts of your pool equipment and railings.
+In addition, you will end up with problems with the metal parts of your pool equipment and railings.

 Now, if it’s too high, it will cause swimmer skin irritation.
 What’s more, if the levels are too high, it will reduce the effectiveness of your free chlorine.
 This leads to algae and bacteria growth.